cornernote/minetest-skyblock/README.txt

 -- Stone Generator --

-While you wait for your tree to grow, you should probably create a stone generator.
-This is done by placing lava and water next to each other with air between.
+Create stone done by placing lava and water next to each other with air between.
+Stone nodes will appear between them.

--- Tree Farm --

-Noticed those leaves in your inventory?
-Craft them into a sapling then throw it on the ground and it will grow into a tree.
-Perhaps even an apple or jungle tree!

-LLL  L=leaves   <-- Sapling
-LLL  S=stick
--S-  - empty

 -- Infinite Water --